go-aah/docs/aah-application-binary.md

 <div class="alert alert-info-blue">
 <p><strong>Note:</strong></p>
-<p>Go binary have no runtime dependencies (such as Go installation, GOPATH, libraries, etc.), once binary is built for targeted Operating System (OS); then it runs on any machine of targeted OS.</p>
+<p>Go binaries have no runtime dependencies (such as Go installation, GOPATH, libraries, etc.), once a binary is built for the targeted Operating System (OS), it runs on any machine of such targeted OS.</p>
 <p><u>For example:</u></p>
 <p>Building aah binary for Linux 64-bit OS - <code>env GOOS=linux GOARCH=amd64 aah build &lt;args></code></p>
 </div>